mljar/bloxs/README.md

 # Bloxs

-Bloxs is a simple python package that helps you display information in an attractive way.
+Bloxs is a simple python package that helps you display information in an attractive way (formed in blocks).

-It works with:
+It works with: Jupyter Notebook, Google Colab, Deepnote, Kaggle Notebook, [Mercury](https://github.com/mljar/mercury).

-- Jupyter Notebook
-- Google Colab
-- Deepnote
-- Kaggle Notebook

 ## Get started